KellyGui/HDPSLAM/README.md

 our simulation implementation of HDP SLAM based on the original code of the paper < SLAM with objects using a nonparametric pose graph >
 the github is https://github.com/BeipengMu/objectSLAM

-Two demos:
-      version1: the parameter of standard deviation is set
-      version2: use distribution with the hpyerparameter gamma to sample the parameter of standard deviation

-The common-view frame matrix is computed for the measurement among the frames with the same commonview relationships.

 See the bib reference of our HDP SLAM paper below:

 @ARTICLE{8794595,